Endometriosis and Fertility

 Where endometriosis is present in the ovaries, it can cause ovulatory abnormalities and disturb the regularity of the menstrual cycle.

-Endometriosis may also cause a decrease in quality of eggs and their structure.
+Endometriosis may also cause a decrease in both the numbers and quality of the eggs.

 How do you know that you have endometriosis?